schmaustech/gpu-tools/README.md

 Writing manifest to image destination
 ~~~

 Now that we have an image let's test it out on the system where we have compatible RDMA hardware configured.
 I am using the same setup as I used in a previous write up so I am going to skip the details about setting up a service account and providing the privileges to it.
-We will however create our workload pod yaml which we will use to deploy the image.
+We will however create our workload pod yamls which we will use to deploy the image.

 ~~~bash
 cat >>EOF >rdma-32-workload.yaml